 But collecting high-quality web agent data presents its own set of challenges.
-Human-generated trajectories offer one source for quality demonstrations but are notoriously expensive, time-consuming, and ultimately unscalable to collect for the vast datasets required.
-One class of methods tries to automatically scale human-generated data or use humans-in-the-loop in the dataset collection process \cite{scribeagent, pae, autoweb}.
-Another line of work attempts to improve scalability further by proposing fully unsupervised and automatic methods for data generation; for example, by generating synthetic demonstrations from general wikiHow-style tutorial articles \cite{synatra} or by building an exploration policy that collects data by actively interacting with websites \cite{bagel, nnetnav}.
+Human-generated trajectories offer one source for quality demonstrations but are notoriously expensive and time-consuming to collect for the vast datasets required.
+One class of methods tries to automatically scale human-generated data or use humans-in-the-loop in the dataset collection process \citep{scribeagent, pae, autoweb}.
+Another line of work attempts to improve scalability further by proposing fully unsupervised and automatic methods for data generation; for example, by generating synthetic demonstrations from wikiHow-style tutorial articles \citep{synatra} or by building an exploration policy that collects data by interacting with websites \citep{bagel, nnetnav}.

-Among these unsupervised methods, the latter ones that directly explore web environments of interest perform significantly better than those that use indirect and more generic knowledge from the internet (16\% \cite{nnetnav} vs. 6\% \cite{synatra} success rate).
+Among these unsupervised methods, the latter ones that directly explore web environments of interest perform significantly better than those that use indirect and more generic knowledge from the internet (16\% \citep{nnetnav} vs. 6\% \citep{synatra} success rate).
 This gap underscores a fundamental problem in digital agents: their lack of prior understanding of the environments they are deployed on.
 Learning from a tutorial or even a human-generated demonstration on how to cancel an ongoing order on Amazon is unlikely to transfer to the myriad of other websites that a web agent may need to interact with.
 Instead, agents are likely to be more successful if they learn directly from environments they will encounter.